abhinavprakash199/FinFET-Circuit-Design-and-Characterization/README.md

 ### Parasitic Capacitance
 ---
 Parasitic capacitance significantly impacts transistor performance, especially as technology scales from 22nm to 7nm.
-The breakdown of effective capacitance (Ceff) shows a growing dominance of gate capacitance (Cgc) and overlap capacitance (Cof) in advanced nodes, with (Cpa-ca) reducing from 56% at 22nm to just 15% at 7nm.
+The breakdown of effective capacitance (Ceff) shows a growing dominance of gate capacitance (Cgc) and overlap capacitance (Cof) in advanced nodes, with Paracitics Capacitance (Cpa-ca) reducing from 56% at 22nm to just 15% at 7nm.
 Spacer materials play a crucial role—SiBCN spacers offer an 8% delay improvement and reduce Ceff compared to SiN.
 Air spacers further lower capacitance, achieving up to 15% reduction in ring oscillator stages.
 These innovations help minimize delay and enhance overall device speed and efficiency.

 <img width="1563" height="717" alt="Screenshot 2025-08-28 163623" src="https://github.com/user-attachments/assets/e54d98d5-593f-45ba-a2c8-d9d70e3160ea" />